 Charlestown is a somewhat small city located in the state of Indiana.
 With a population of 8,370 people and three constituent neighborhoods, Charlestown is the 92nd largest community in Indiana.

-Charlestown is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Charlestown is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Charlestown who work in office and administrative support (16.99%), sales jobs (12.36%), and management occupations (7.17%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Charlestown is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Charlestown is a city of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Charlestown who work in management occupations (12.03%), office and administrative support (10.06%), and sales jobs (8.72%).

-The per capita income in Charlestown in 2010 was $21,006, which is middle income relative to Indiana, and lower middle income relative to the rest of the US.
-This equates to an annual income of $84,024 for a family of four.
+The per capita income in Charlestown in 2018 was $25,495, which is upper middle income relative to Indiana, and middle income relative to the rest of the US.
+This equates to an annual income of $101,980 for a family of four.
 However, Charlestown contains both very wealthy and poor people as well.

 The people who call Charlestown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Charlestown residents report their race to be White, followed by Black or African-American.
-Charlestown also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.63% of the city’s residents.
-Important ancestries of people in Charlestown include Irish, English, French, and Italian.
+Important ancestries of people in Charlestown include German, Irish, English, French, and Italian.

 The most common language spoken in Charlestown is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Italian.